NeilBardhan/Fall2016/README.md

 #Information Visualization

 **This repository contains graphs, charts and visualizations that I have designed using d3js.
 All of the data has been sourced from public sources.
-Some of the designs have been inspired by examples that I have seen, I will reference them wherever I reuse/recreate them.**
+Some of the designs have been inspired by examples that I come across.
+I will reference them wherever I reuse/recreate them.**

 ##1.
 Educational Attainment for USA